HRFEHS/hrfehs.github.io/README.md

 Despite a five hour public comment period wherein 25 Haddonfield residents opposed the law, 20 of our non-resident neighbors also opposed the law, and only 3 Haddonfield residents supported the law, Mayor Siedell and Commissioner Troy voted the amendments forward.

 At the August 25 meeting, Commissioner Cole stated the following.
-(All quotes were pulled from the official recording of the August 25 Commissioners' Meeting by a human transcriber; no AI was used in the creation of this information page.)

 > I am telling you now this was not me.
 In fact, I argued against this the entire time that this was being debated.
 So no, this was not the borough commissioners.
 I want nothing to do with this.